-An evaluation for ADHD often starts with a routine visit to your primary-care physician, but chances are it won’t end it there.
+An evaluation for ADHD (or ADD) often starts with a routine visit to your primary-care physician, but chances are it won’t end it there.
 As a rule, most general practitioners are not trained in the idiosyncrasies of ADHD and its overlapping conditions, or not equipped to perform the in-depth evaluation needed.
 One reason is time.
 It can take several hours of talking, test taking, and analysis to diagnose someone with ADHD.
-Most general practitioners can’t give you or your child that much attention in a busy practice.

 In addition, general practitioners sometimes overlook co-existing, or comorbid, conditions with overlapping symptoms, such as learning disabilities, mood disorders, or autism spectrum disorder.
 Professionals trained in diagnosing ADHD routinely screen for these problems.

 Any good ADHD diagnosis will begin with a clinical interview to gather the patient’s medical history.
 This is often supplemented with neuropsychological testing, which offers greater insight into strengths and weaknesses, and helps identify comorbid conditions.

 How can you find an ADHD specialist in your area?
 Follow these five steps to find the right help and diagnosis, and a treatment plan that will best manage symptoms:

 - Ask a school psychologist or guidance counselor for a referral for your child.
 If you’d prefer to see an outside expert before getting the school involved, move to the next step.